 When it comes to food I wholeheartedly advocate doing due diligence in the form of research – and then eating accordingly.
 The big hope is always that the information you find happens to line up with what your taste buds like!

 When I made this at home, I whipped up quinoa as a hearty, nutty base for my smoky baked tofu steaks.
+But feel free to use brown rice or any type of rice or grain you like.
+This will be the bed upon which you will layer all the delicious flavors for this dish.

 Did you like this Southwestern Style Baked Tofu Steaks Recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!Print